Separable commutative algebras and Galois theory in stable homotopy theories: Preliminaries

 As an application of the previous lemma, we record the following useful result about commutative algebras and limits.

 \begin{lemma} Let $K$ be a simplicial set and let $p\colon K \to \CAlg(\Pr)$ be a functor.
 Then the canonical functor

 is an equivalence in $\widehat{\Cat}_\infty$. \end{lemma}

 \begin{proof} By Lemma~\ref{lem-limits-preserved}, limits in $\CAlg(\Pr)$ can be calculated in $\widehat{\Cat}_\infty$.
-Now recall that a commutative algebra object in $\C$ is a functor $\mathrm{Fin}_*\to \C$ satisfying the Segal conditions (certain maps into a product are equivalences).
+Recall that a commutative algebra object in a symmetric monoidal $\infty$-category $\C$ is a section of the associated cocartesian fibration defined in~\cite{HA}*{Example 2.1.2.18}.
+Equivalently, a commutative algebra object is a functor $\mathrm{Fin}_*\to \C$ satisfying the Segal conditions (certain maps into a product are equivalences).
 As limits in functor categories are calculated pointwise we see that the canonical map $\Fun(\mathrm{Fin}_*, \lim_i \C_i)\to \lim_i \Fun(\mathrm{Fin}_*, \C_i)$ is an equivalence.
 It then suffices to check that a limit of commutative algebras is again a commutative algebra.
 This can be checked pointwise and it holds as limits preserves equivalences and commutes with products. \end{proof}

 Let $\C$ be a stable homotopy theory and consider $A\in\CAlg(\C)$.
 As discussed in~\cite{HA}*{Section 4.5}, there is an $\infty$-category $\mod{A}(\C)$ of $A$-modules internal to $\C$.
 This is again a stable homotopy theory by~\cite{HA}*{Proposition 4.2.3.4, Corollary 4.2.3.7 and Theorem 4.5.2.1} and comes with a lax monoidal forgetful functor